PouyaPouryaie/basicFeaturesForSpringProject/README.md

   - generator data with javaFaker
   - unit and integration test with <b>Spock</b> Framework
   - SwaggerAPI for show detail of Rest endpoint
+  - TestContainer use for run db as dockerImage for test, and after that image is stop
 - decoupling layer
     - controller, service and repository layer for easy extend
 - flexible search